sharvanii/KShop/README.md

 # Developer
 Laxmi Sharvani
 # Message
-Feel free to download my project and change according to your needs.
+Feel free to download my project and change according to your needs :)